Friday, September 6, 2019

 “So don’t go back,” Blynn said.
 “He doesn’t have to know.”

 Hyren rolled over so he was facing the wall.
 “Go to sleep, Blynn,” he said.
 He heard a sigh and the rustle of a sleeping bag.
-Truth be told, the idea of staying behind on Neopia himself had snuck into his mind several times lately, but he was not about to let either of them know that.
-He couldn’t give up everything he had built for himself out in the cosmos, could he?
-And he still wasn’t about to betray the man who had given him all of this strength in the first place.
+The idea of staying behind on Neopia himself had snuck into his mind several times lately, but he was not about to let either of them know that.
+He could not simply throw away everything he had accomplished out in the stars, nor his loyalty to the man who had granted him so much power.

-Not to mention, the overlord’s words from the day he had mutated Hyren still echoed in the Grundo’s memories.
-It would not surprise Hyren if Sloth did have some way, somehow, of retaliating against Hyren if the commander were ever to renounce his loyalty.
-It was not really something Hyren wanted to test.
+And Dr. Sloth’s words from the day he had mutated Hyren still echoed in the Grundo’s memories.
+It would not surprise Hyren if Sloth did have some way of retaliating against Hyren if the commander were ever to renounce his loyalty, even remotely.
+Hyren definitely didn’t want to test Sloth’s wrath, and he was also worried about getting these two kids involved.

 Blynn’s voice cut through the silence again.
-“Just so you know,” she said.
+“Just so you know.”

 Her tone was serious enough to make him twist around.
-She glared at him, her deep blue eyes suddenly hard as ice and her paws clutching the edge of her bedroll.
+She glared at him, her deep blue eyes hard as ice and her paws clutching the edge of her bedroll.
 “Terra’s my best friend in the whole world,” Blynn said.
-“I swear I’ll never let anything happen to her.
+“You better not break your promise to her.
 I’m watching you.”

 No comments: